-The Clinical Biochemistry and Haematology/ Blood Transfusion consultants provide advice and not governance for the results received on samples processed in the Mercy University Hospital when the contingency arrangement is activated.
+The Clinical Biochemistry and Haematology/ Blood Transfusion consultants provide advice and not governance for the results received on samples processed in the Mercy University Hospital.

 3.4 Out-of-hours arrangements

 3.4.1 On call service

 The on call service is for clinically urgent requests and operates from 7pm to 7am Monday to Friday and on Saturdays, Sundays and public holidays.